[Video] The Mindset You Need to Create a Compelling Presentation

 Watch the video now

-Sign up for the FREE email course mentioned in the video
+Curious about the sample course mentioned in the video?

 Video notes + screenshots

 To explain this mindset, I’m going to first tell you a short story about a violinist.

 My parents own a violin shop, and my dad was telling me about one his customers who is a pretty famous violin concert player.
 My dad said the reason she is so popular and people love her is because she does more than just plays the songs well.

 She isn’t just a really skilled violin player, she goes above and beyond and does things like gets custom outfits made that look like what people would have worn during the period the song she’s playing was composed.
 And before she plays her first song, she’ll share some information about the period and what life was like, and what people believed back then.

 She isn’t just playing a song, she’s immersing her audience in an experience.
 She’s engaging them and tries to make the music resonate with people on a deeper level.